tomasz-kanas/Adjacent_Leader_Dencentralized_SGD/README.md

 - Go to `communicator.py` to define your communication scheme.
 - If it's decentralized SGD with topology network structure, you also need to go to `MACHA_util.py` to define your topology graph.

+## Environment and Package

+The code run on a environment which has `PyTorch` with `CUDA `aware` MPI`, it is compiled with `OpenMPI: 4.41, CUDA: 11.62, cuDNN: 8.14.1`.
+You need to install `mpi4py ` to run the code.

+- Please note that `torch.distributed` do not support complex asynchronous communication, that's why we use `mpi4py` instead.
+- Please note that `PyTorch` must build on `CUDA` aware `MPI`, otherwise it can not support `mpi4py` package.

 ## Settings for Experiments